vaibhav-badoliasoft/llm-cost-autopilot/README.md

 # LLM Cost Autopilot

-An intelligent LLM routing layer that sits in front of multiple providers, analyzes each request's complexity, and routes it to the cheapest model capable of handling it — without sacrificing quality.
+An intelligent LLM routing layer that sits in front of multiple providers, analyzes each request's complexity, and routes it to the cheapest model capable of handling it; without sacrificing quality.

 **Baseline result: 66% cost reduction on 30-request load test vs all-GPT-4o routing.**